CLambert1/virtualecologist/README.md

 # virtualecologist <img src="man/figures/logo.png" align="right" height="139" />

-**virtualecologist** provide facilities to simulate virtual ecosystems, from the underlying environment to species distribution and scientific surveys.
+**virtualecologist** provides facilities to simulate virtual ecosystems, from the underlying environment to species distribution and scientific surveys.
 Species can be simulated with a spatial point process using a resource layer as reference, or by simulating individual movements